dhabibi/claude_code_agent_farm/README.md

 5. Test thoroughly with various project types
 6. Update this README with your addition

+## 🧩 Backward Compatibility

+All existing workflows and configuration files remain fully supported.
+If no agent type is specified, the system defaults to Claude Code agents.
+New agent types can be added without breaking existing setups.

 ## 👨‍💻 Author

 Created by Jeffrey Emanuel (jeffrey.emanuel@gmail.com)